imadmoussa1/coin/README.md

 #### Make transaction between two addresses
 The new transactions are initially stored in a pool of unconfirmed transactions.
-To make transaction we should use this route :
+We can make transaction using this end point :
 ```
 POST /transaction HTTP/1.1
 Host: localhost:5000